mnr-18/vArbitrum/README.md

 The file *Instruction.txt* provides step-by-step guidance on running the scripts.

 ## Simulation Environment
-The proof-of-concept replicates the Arbitrum challenge protocol in a local setup using:
+The proof-of-concept replicates the vArbitrum's challenge-response protocol in a local setup using:
 - *Ganache* to simulate local Ethereum
 - *Truffle / Remix* for compiling and deploying contracts
 - *Web3.py* for Python-based manager scripts
-(Note that only 8+ essential contracts from EthBridge are deployed (called rEthBridge) for this testing without the full Arbitrum codebase.)
+(Note that only 8+ essential contracts from EthBridge are deployed (called rEthBridge) for this testing without deploying the full Arbitrum codebase.)

 ## How to use this repository
 1. Compile contracts using Remix or Truffle